1337DS/SmartGarage/README.md

-# diy-ai-garage-opener
+# SmartGarage
-IoT device that will recognize the licence plate of your car and open the garage door automatically
+IoT device that will recognize the licence plate of your car and open the garage door automatically.
+Includes multiple alternative opening Options like RFID-Chipreader, Alexa/Google Home Integration, Web-based Solution and Logs the triggered actions.

 # Status
 Raspi + Drivers ✔️
 Remote-Access ✔️